Witiko/scm-at-arqmath3/paper/main.md

     [@zanibbi2020overview; @behrooz2021overview; @behrooz2022overview, Section
     4.3].

-    To select the optimal values for parameters α, β, and γ,[^optimization] we used the 148 topics from ARQMath-1 and 2, Task 1.
-To estimate the effectiveness of our system, we used the 78 topics from ARQMath-3 Task 1.
+    To select the optimal values for parameters α, β, and γ, we used the 148 topics from ARQMath-1 and 2, Task 1 and performed a grid search over values α ∈ {0.0, 0.1, ..., 1.0}, β ∈ {0.0, 0.1, ..., 1.0}, and γ ∈ {1, 2, 3, 4,
+    5}.[^optimization] To estimate the effectiveness of our system, we used the 78 topics from ARQMath-3 Task 1.

 Efficiency